pkdevboxy/crom/README.md

 ### Package Discovery

 When you ask Crom to install a package by name, it searches an extensible list of registries and installs the best match.
-So this:
+Although this may appear less safe than a separate `search` command, installing with Crom is safe (it merely extracts a ZIP file; it doesn’t run code), and easily undoable in the case it installed the wrong thing.
+This:

 ```
 crom install d3-format